3kwa/constants/README.rst

 >>> consts['something']
 'a_section_value'

-Values are cast into integer or float when pertinent.
+Values are cast into integer, float or boolean when pertinent.

 >>> consts['all']
 1
 >>> consts.a_string
 '0350'
+>>> consts.flag
+False

+Expressions are evaluated.

+>>> consts.minutes
+525600

 Values can also be accessed using the . operator (getattr)